daredever/SourceGenerators/docs/Presentation.md

 }
 ```

-### Augment user code
+### Advanced

 - https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods
 - https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-9.0/extending-partial-methods
 - https://www.infoq.com/news/2020/06/CSharp-9-Partial-Methods/

+**User scenario:**
-**User scenario:** As a generator author I want to be able to inspect and augment a user's code with new functionality.
+As a generator author I want to be able to inspect and augment a user's code with new functionality.
+As a generator author I want to be able to transform an external non-C# file into an equivalent C# representation.
+As a generator author I want to be able to add diagnostics to the users compilation.

+**Solution:**
-**Solution:** Require the user to make the class you want to augment be a `partial class`, and mark it with e.g. a unique attribute, or name.
+Require the user to make the class you want to augment be a `partial class`, and mark it with e.g. a unique attribute, or name.
 Register a `SyntaxReceiver` that looks for any classes marked for generation and records them.
 Retrieve the populated `SyntaxReceiver`
 during the generation phase and use the recorded information to generate a matching `partial class` that
 contains the additional functionality.

+Use the additional files property of the `GeneratorExecutionContext` to retrieve the contents of the file, convert it to the C# representation and return it.

+Diagnostics can be added to the compilation via `GeneratorExecutionContext.ReportDiagnostic()`.
+These can be in response to the content of the users compilation:
+for instance if the generator is expecting a well formed `AdditionalFile` but can not parse it, the generator could emit a warning notifying the user that generation can not proceed.

+For code-based issues, the generator author should also consider implementing a [diagnostic analyzer](https://docs.microsoft.com/en-us/visualstudio/code-quality/roslyn-analyzers-overview?view=vs-2019) that identifies the problem, and offers a code-fix to resolve it.

 There are some changes to partial methods.
 Before C# 9.0, partial methods are private but can't specify an access modifier,
 have a void return, and can't have out parameters.
 These restrictions meant that if no method implementation is provided,